caseyackels/bluesquared/roadmap.md

 * [DONE] Add Ship Order records
 * [DONE] Edit Ship Order Records
 * [DONE] Combine records into one order
+* Add Destination
-* Type-Ahead when typing in a Company name; when we hit a match populate all other address fields.
+** [DONE] Type-Ahead when typing in a Company name; when we hit a match populate all other address fields.
+** [DONE] When editing/adding a destination, populate fields (create new filtered dropdown selection) based on the distribution type
+*** [IN PROGRESS] Ship Via will either populate (if only one record is found, or the list will be filtered depending on what ship via is assigned to that dist type.
+This will also take into account the ship via values we place on the individual customer.